John Mozeliak: Colorado Rockies (1993–95)

 In 1993, Jay Darnell, the Colorado Rockies' video coordinator, introduced Mozeliak to Bryn Smith, pitcher for the Rockies.
 Smith was looking for a location to go fly fishing.
 A few days after Mozeliak took Smith fly fishing, the Rockies invited Mozeliak to serve as a batting practice pitcher, since they needed someone who could throw left handed.
 Dante Bichette took a liking to Mozeliak, and they created a clubhouse job for Mozeliak.
 He began to work with Bob Gebhard, the Rockies' general manager (GM), and Walt Jocketty, the assistant GM.

-Roles in St. Louis Cardinals' scouting department (1995–2007)
+St. Louis Cardinals' scouting department (1995–2007)

 When the St. Louis Cardinals hired Jocketty as their GM in 1995, Mozeliak went to St. Louis as well.
 He served as an assistant within the scouting department and later spent five seasons as Jocketty's assistant GM.
 He became the assisting scouting director in 1998.
 The next season, Mozeliak was promoted to scouting director and oversaw the drafting of talent such as Albert Pujols and Yadier Molina.
 He garnered much attention as a major up-and-coming GM in the industry and interviewed with the Cincinnati Reds and Houston Astros.